 How Pressure Cookers Work Compared to Canners

 Pressure cookers (pressurized cooking pots) cook food with a combination of steam and heat.
 Most of the cooking power is provided with high heat that develops steam inside the pot.
 It contains a valve meant to seal the steam and creation of high pressure.
 It raises the boiling point of liquid inside the cooker and turns the moisture present in food into steam.

 Pressure canners are essentially the same except they are larger and better at maintaining the highest temperatures and levels of pressure inside the pot.
 This is what is needed to safely preserve foods in cans.

 All fruits, vegetables and meat contain water, and cooker is only transferring heat from external source to the food while cooking.
 As soon as food gets heat, molecular changes happen resulting in cooked food.
-Basically, the working of pressure cooker depends on the changes resulting from heat and transfer of water molecules.
+Basically, the working of Instant Pot or any other pressure cooker depends on the changes resulting from heat and transfer of water molecules.

 In order to understand the working of pressure cooker, assume the fact that water boiling at low temperature at higher altitude.
 It happens because of the lack of enough pressure that makes water boil at low temperature.
 Water boiling at low temperature makes food to dry out quickly, burn and makes it difficult to cook.
 It is the reason why food take much longer time for cooking at high altitudes.

 However, the opposite technique is applied to work with pressure cookers.
 It tends to increase the temperature of water and reduces time for cooking.
 There is no way steam can escape in pressure cooker, there is no water loss and food is cooked without losing any heat.
 This is the biggest advantage of using pressure cooker that you can quickly cook food saving time and energy.
 Pressure cookers are not only used for quick cooking but also for canning food.

 Can you use Electric Pressure Cooker for canning?